File integrity monitoring and YARA

 • <extra_args>: This specifies where the YARA binary and rules are located.

-• <timeout_allowed>: This specifies if the active response needs to undo an action after a specified period.
+• <timeout_allowed>: This specifies if the Active Response needs to undo an action after a specified period.
 It is set to no, which represents a stateless active response.

 The <active-response> block defines the criteria used to execute a specific command: